An Updated Experimental Evaluation of Graph Bipartization Methods: Quantum-Specific Results

 \subsection{Use Case: Heuristic Solutions}

 For the first quantum use case, an embedding compiler may need a bipartization of an input program (e.g., a \textsc{QUBO} or circuit) in order to prune a search space of embeddings, but has very little time budgeted for this step.
+Therefore we compare the best (potentially non-optimal) solutions found per solver with fixed timeouts.
 The algorithms capable of producing heuristic solutions are the heuristic ensemble (\textsf{HE}), the improved iterative compression solver (\textsf{IC}), and the \ilp formulation with \cplex (\textsf{ILP}).
 To evaluate the heuristics and anytime algorithms in this scenario we choose timeouts of four different orders of magnitude (0.01, 0.1, 1.0, and 10 seconds).
 At the timeout, each algorithm is given a termination signal and is given time to output the last solution cached.

-Table~\ref{table:heuristic-approx} reports the worst-case approximation factors achieved by an algorithm-data-timeout triple; full results are reported in Appendix~\ref{appendix:extended_results} (Tables~\ref{table:heuristic1} and \ref{table:heuristic2}).
-Notably, a user could achieve worst-case approximation factors of $1.29$ and $1.18$ for timeouts 0.01(s) and 0.1(s) (respectively) by solving with \textsf{IC}, and approximation factors of $1.10$ and $1.02$ for timeouts 1(s) and 10(s) by solving with \textsf{ILP}.
+Table~\ref{table:heuristic-approx} reports the worst-case approximation factors achieved by an algorithm-data-timeout triple; full results on the \wh, \beasley, and \gka data are reported in Appendix~\ref{appendix:extended_results} (Tables~\ref{table:heuristic1} and \ref{table:heuristic2}).
+We observe that for very short timeouts, the \textsf{HE} and \textsf{IC} solvers noticeably outperform the \textsf{ILP} solver in terms of solution quality, achieving worst-case approximation factors of at most $1.57$ for all data with timeouts of 0.01(s) and 0.1(s).
+At the other end of the spectrum, for a timeout of 10s, \textsf{ILP} is the dominant solver with a worst-case approximation factor of $1.21$.
+Between these two at a timeout of 1s, the best approach is not clear.
+We also note that the approximation factors for the FCL datasets are consistently larger than those of the non-synthetic data.